pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/5_ovf.md

 ## Setup in Oracle VirtualBox

-In this paragraph, we detail the steps to launch the Pydio Cells appliance with Oracle VirtualBox.
+We detail here the steps to launch the Pydio Cells appliance with Oracle VirtualBox.
 The process with other hypervisors is very similar.

 - Import the image into VirtualBox
 - Configure the virtual network interface: